Sri Lankan PM agrees to quit amid biggest political turmoil

 Rajapaksa appointed Wickremesinghe as prime minister in May in the hope that the career politician would use his diplomacy and contacts to resuscitate a collapsed economy.
 But people's patience wore thin as shortages of fuel, medicine and cooking gas only increased and oil reserves ran dry.

-Many protesters accuse Wickremesinghe of trying to save Rajapaksa when he came under pressure to resign, as every other member of his powerful political dynasty had quit the Cabinet.
+Many protesters accuse Wickremesinghe of trying to save Rajapaksa when he came under pressure to resign and every other member of his powerful political dynasty quit the Cabinet.

+Later Saturday evening, protesters moved near Wickremesinghe's home in a bid to force him to quit immediately.

+Privately-owned Sirasa Television reported that at least six of their staff members including four reporters were hospitalized after they were beaten by police while covering the protest near Wickremesinghe's home.

 It was not clear if Rajapaksa was inside his residence when it was stormed earlier Saturday.
 A government spokesman, Mohan Samaranayake, said he had no information about his movements.